Natalitta/orchid-shop/README.md

 I have tested this application manually.

-* Used PEP8 linter and confirmes that there no errors.
+* Used PEP8 linter and confirms that there no errors.

 <img src="img/python-check.png">